 The 2 AM negotiation you keep losing

-But here’s what the research says: Holmes and Rahe’s foundational 1967 research on life stress found that career change ranks among the top 20 most stressful life events on their Social Readjustment Rating Scale, right alongside major personal losses and financial upheaval [1].
-Your brain isn’t broken.
-It’s responding to a genuine threat — the threat of losing an identity you’ve spent years building.
+But here is what the research says.
+Holmes and Rahe’s foundational 1967 work on life stress found that a change to a different line of work ranks among the top 20 most stressful life events on their Social Readjustment Rating Scale, alongside major personal losses and financial upheaval [1].
+Your brain is not broken.
+It is responding to what it reads as a genuine threat, the threat of losing an identity you have spent years building.

 What you will learn

-Signal anxiety is a fear response tied to a specific, addressable risk — like a concrete financial gap or a verifiable skills shortfall.
+Signal anxiety is a fear response tied to a specific, addressable risk, such as a concrete financial gap or a verifiable skills shortfall.
 Signal anxiety points to problems that need a plan.

-Noise anxiety is the repetitive, exaggerated worry generated by cognitive biases and rumination loops — like catastrophizing about worst-case scenarios that have no specific timeline or probability.
-Noise anxiety is the brain’s threat detection system running on false alarm.
+Noise anxiety is the repetitive, exaggerated worry generated by cognitive biases and rumination loops, such as catastrophizing about worst-case scenarios that have no specific timeline or probability.
+Noise anxiety is the brain’s threat detection system running on a false alarm.

-Loss aversion is the psychological phenomenon where the pain of losing something feels roughly twice as intense as the pleasure of gaining an equivalent benefit.
-Kahneman and Tversky’s foundational research showed this bias makes people systematically overweight losses in decision-making [2].
+Loss aversion is the psychological pattern in which the pain of losing something feels substantially more intense than the pleasure of gaining an equivalent benefit.
+Kahneman and Tversky’s foundational research described this asymmetry, with later work commonly estimating the effect at roughly twice the weight [2].

 Key takeaways

-• The Anxiety Audit helps separate signal anxiety from noise anxiety so you address real risks without spiraling.
+- The Anxiety Audit, a Goals and Progress framework, helps separate signal anxiety from noise anxiety so you address real risks without spiraling.

-• Clinical guidelines suggest professional support when anxiety persists beyond 3-4 weeks or impairs daily functioning [5].
+- A common clinical rule of thumb suggests seeking professional support when anxiety persists for several weeks or impairs daily functioning [5].

 Why does career change trigger a threat response?